zhangchl007/MCW-App-modernization/HOL/Hands-on lab step-by-step - App modernization.md

     c.
 Once the repair has completed, go back to the Certificates MMC snap-in and verify that the localhost certificate is now present under the Personal folder

-13. From the Certificates MMC snap-in, right-click on the localhost certificate within the Personal certificates container, then choose **All Tasks Export**...
+13. From the Certificates MMC snap-in, right-click on the localhost certificate within the Personal certificates container, then choose **All Tasks Export**.

     ![In the MMC window - console1 window, under Certificates\\Personal, Certificates is selected.
 Under Issued to, the right-click menu for localhost displays, and All Tasks / Export is selected.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image206.png "MMC window - console1 window")

-14. When the Certificate Export Wizard dialog appears, click on **Next**.
-Under **Export Private Key**, select **Yes, export the private key**, and then click **Next**
+14. When the Certificate Export Wizard dialog appears, select **Next**.
+Under **Export Private Key**, select **Yes, export the private key**, and then select **Next**.

     ![The Certificate Export Wizard displays.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image207.png "Certificate Export Wizard")

-15. Make sure the **Personal Information Exchange -- PKCS \#12 (.PFX)** file format is selected, and that the first checkbox (include all certificates in the certification path if possible) is checked, leaving the other three unchecked.
-Click **Next**.
+15. Make sure the **Personal Information Exchange -- PKCS \#12 (.PFX)** file format is selected, and that the first checkbox (include all certificates in the certification path if possible) is checked, leaving the other three unchecked. select **Next**.

     ![In the Certificate Export Wizard, Export File Format section, Personal Information Exchange -- PKCS \#12 (.PFX) is selected.](images/Hands-onlabstep-by-step-Appmodernizationimages/media/image208.png "Certificate Export Wizard")

-16. Enter and confirm a password on the next step. **Make note of the password** for the certificate import process.
-Click **Next**.
+16. Enter and confirm a password on the next step. **Make note of the password** for the certificate import process. select **Next**.

-17. Specify the name of your exported file by browsing to a folder and typing in the name of the file (such as localhost).
-Click **Next**.
+17. Specify the name of your exported file by browsing to a folder and typing in the name of the file (such as localhost). select **Next**.

-18. Click **Finish** on the confirmation screen.
-You will receive a prompt stating that the export was successful.
-Click **OK** to close the dialog.
+18. Select **Finish** on the confirmation screen.
+You will receive a prompt stating that the export was successful. select **OK** to close the dialog.

-19. After the export is complete, expand the **Trusted Root Certification Authorities** folder, then right-click on the Certificates subfolder and select **All Tasks...** **Import**
+19. After the export is complete, expand the **Trusted Root Certification Authorities** folder, then right-click on the Certificates subfolder and select **All Tasks...** **Import**.

-20. Click Next, and then browse to the exported certificate location.
+20. select Next, and then browse to the exported certificate location.
 You may need to select **Personal Information Exchange (\*.pfx,\*.p12)** from the file types dropdown next to the filename field in order to see your certificate listed.
-Select the certificate, click **Open**, and then **Next**.
+Select the certificate, select **Open**, and then **Next**.

-21. Type the password you entered while exporting the certificate in step 15, then click **Next**
+21. Type the password you entered while exporting the certificate in step 15, then select **Next**.

-22. Make sure that the **Trusted Root Certification Authorities** certificate store is selected, then click Next, then Finish.
-You will receive a prompt stating that the import was successful.
-Click **OK** to close the dialog.
+22. Make sure that the **Trusted Root Certification Authorities** certificate store is selected, then select Next, then Finish.
+You will receive a prompt stating that the import was successful. select **OK** to close the dialog.